We are an independent, not-for-profit, government approved organisation set up to help resolve disputes and raise standards.

 We are a voluntary Ombudsman scheme which means that our members choose to give their consumers free access to our ADR service.
-If our members were not registered with us, their customers would not be able to use our services and instead might have to pay to use the Courts.
+If our members were not registered with us, their customers would not be able to use the scheme and instead might have to pay to use the Courts.

-Our decisions are binding on our members but are not binding on consumers, so using our service does not prevent a consumer from using the Courts if they don't like our decision.
+Our decisions are binding on our members, but are not binding on consumers, so using our service does not prevent a consumer from using the Courts.

 We do not discuss or publish case figures about individual businesses because that could deter them from voluntarily being members in the first place, which in turn would mean that consumers would not be able to use our free services.
 We also do not have access to various business data, i.e. sales volumes, and therefore we could not represent case numbers within a meaningful context.